-The following table provides information on ABP claims processed between April 1, 2012 and November 3, 2012.
+The following table provides information on ABP claims processed through September 29, 2012.

 Benefits Paid

 Invalid Standard Total Valid associated with

 Base Period Alternate Base Alternate Base

 Total Valid Claims Claims Period Claims Period Claims

-1,064,728 189,010 27,048 \$23,602,063
+904,581 160,620 23,274 \$16,715,446

 "Total Valid Claims" reflect both Standard Base Period and ABP claims found valid at the claim filing point.
-A valid claim is when an individual has sufficient wages within the standard or alternate base periods to meet the monetary requirements to qualify for a claim.
 Employers are not required to report wages until the end of the first month following the end of a quarter for which the wages are earned.
 However, employers may elect to report wages earlier.
 As a result, the EDD is able to determine eligibility at the claim filing point for some ABP claims without conducting a wage request investigation from employers and claimants.
+"Invalid Standard Base Period Claims" reflect the number of invalid Standard Base Period claims that are considered for potential eligibility by using the ABP.
+Of the "Total Valid Alternate Base Period Claims," 13,318 claims were valid at the claim filing point and are included in "Total Valid Claims," and 9,956 claims were found eligible after requesting proof of wages from the base period employers and claimants.
+This amount reflects approximately three percent of total valid claims eligible for unemployment benefits using the ABP.